kajalpal253/ATM-Machine/README.md

-If you're building a simple ATM machine program entirely in Java, the code would simulate basic ATM functionalities like account balance checking, deposits, withdrawals without any external libraries or databases.
+We make simple ATM machine using Java programming , the code would simulate basic ATM functionalities like account balance checking, deposits, withdrawals without any external libraries or databases.
 Here’s a description of how to structure and approach this program in plain Java:
 .
 Attributes: accountNumber, pin, and balance are essential data fields.
 The accountNumber and pin fields handle identification and security, while balance stores the current funds.
 Methods:-
 validatePin(int inputPin): Checks if the entered PIN matches the account's PIN.